-The policy is based on government legislation set out in Whistleblowing for Employees.
+The policy is in accordance with government guidance set out in Whistleblowing for Employees including the Public Interest Disclosure Act 1998 ("PIDA") and the requirements of Keeping Children Safe in Education 2022.
 All suspicious and actual allegations of abuse will be taken seriously and responded to swiftly and appropriately in accordance with government legislation - Advice on whistleblowing and with TCES and Local Safeguarding Children's Board guidance and procedures.

-The NSPCC whistleblowing helpline is available for staff who do not feel able to raise concerns regarding child protection failures internally.
+The NSPCC whistleblowing helpline is available for staff who do not feel able to raise concerns regarding safeguarding matters internally.
 Staff can call 0800 028 0285 - line is available from 8:00 AM to 8:00 PM, Monday to Friday and email: help@nspcc.org.uk